IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 5b - 6a | Week 4: Future Project - Define Idea & Develop World Aspects

+0. Post the out come of the class exercises.
+These are the questions posed to you from Monday and what was generated from _Investing In the Futures Game_.
+This includes the World Building of your group's world and the Identity prompts.
+How can you apply these experiences to your project and to strengthen your project?

+1. Focus in on your _Idea_.
+What is it?
+You should be able to boil it down to 3-5 sentences.
+This is your Elevator Pitch/Presentation/Encapsulation.
+(The time it takes to ride in an elevator and convene to someone about your idea for your Future Project).
+These should be concise meaningful sentences.
+Post this to your Process Site.

+2. Develop & Define your idea with reference to the exercises, feedback and class directives.
+This could include catching up, mind mapping, The Bug, 5 Why's, Assumption Map, How Might We and Premortem.
+If you have not already covered such things nor was your name called in class, you need to spend time in this step.
+This applies to about half of the class.
+Otherwise, continue below.

+3. Identify 4-5 resources to inform your project.
+Three (3) may be able diverse aspects/vantage points of your idea.
+The rest are to be about one or two categories that you are defining within your world.
+See below.
+Add these to your [annotated bibliography](Future_Annotated_Bibliography.md).

+4. Identifiy 6 of the 11 possibility categories below to use within your *WORLD* to develop it.
+Note that this is larger than your _idea_ and separate from it.
+Define them with reference to your world.
+Post about this and find a resource or two to add to your annotated bibliography.

+Food Availability <br>
+Information & Learning <br>
+Transportation <br>
+Climate <br>
+Communication <br>
+Government <br>
+Living Conditions <br>
+Work Conditions <br>
+Economic System <br>
+Health <br>
+Shared Values<br>

+5. Further Develop your Mood Board given the above developments

+6. Between Feb 26 & March 9th Watch one of the Movies below.
+If your world is not far out in the future, push it further.
+One of these movies should help you see how to do this.
+Post about the movie you chose and how it's impacted your Future Project.

+* REQ VIEWING: due 4/10: one of the Sci-Fi movies from the list:

+  * Minority Report (2002)
+  * Downsizing (2017)
+  * Her (2013)
+  * Sorry To Bother You (2018)
+  * eXistenZ (1999)
+  * The Matrix (1999)
+  * Dark City (1998)
+  * The Lobster (2015)
+  * Brazil (1985)
+  * Ex Machina (2015)
+  * Eternal Sunshine of The Spotless Mind (2004)
+  * Ghost in the Shell (1995, anime)
+  * 2001 A Space Odyssey (1968)
+  * Inception (2010)
+  * Lucy (2014)

 ### Semester Week 5a | Week 3: Future Project - Ideas & Research & Visuals

 0. If you did not mix up ALL of your cards and generate 3-5 ideas, do that.
 See the Card Sorting Exercise at the bottom for more information - part D/ Step 5 in the slides in the Slack Resources.
 Document and post these images and a summary of your ideas.